 The Faculty of Science is a proud supporter of the Melbourne-India Postgraduate Program (MIPP), a joint initiative of the University of Melbourne and a select group of India’s best research institutions.
 The program provides opportunities for students who studied at partner institutions to work with University of Melbourne academics.
 Our Indian partners are Indian Institute of Technology Madras, Indian Institute of Technology Kanpur, Indian Institute of Science Bangalore, and Indian Institute of Technology Kharagpur.
 The program is now extended to Sri Lanka.

-Peking Summer Camp
+Peking University Camp

 Bachelor of Science (Blended)